chickensmitten/git-lessons/README.md

 - `git stash drop <number>` to delete selected stash
 - `git stash clear` to delete all stash.
 - `git reflog` to see an overview of all the changes applied to a branch, rolling back 30 days.
 Can then use detached head instructions above to renable lost branches

+**Fast Forward Type Merge**
+No additional commit in master branch.
+The non-master branch can then merge with the master branch

+**Recursive Type Merge**
+There are additional commits in both the master and the non-master branch.

+**Rebase**
+- `git rebase`